 Experience Japanese language and culture this summer during the six-week program at Akita International University (AIU)!
-Heading up to Akita prefecture in northern Japan, this summer's program is open to beginner and intermediate Japanese language learners.
-Participants will earn six Japanese language during this rigorous program.
+Heading up to Akita prefecture in northern Japan, this summer school is open to beginner and intermediate Japanese language learners.
+Participants will earn six Japanese language credits during this rigorous program.
 Act fast as there are a limited number of spaces available each summer!

 AIU is located in Akita city (population about 322,000), the capital of Akita prefecture (population about 1,080,000), an ideally-sized city that provides the opportunity to get immersed in the local culture while also offering convenient access to international goods and services.
 Akita prefecture is known for its natural beauty and resources and the university is located close to ski areas, scenic hiking opportunities, and the Sea of Japan coastline.

 Note: As of April 2017, AIU is proud to be a smoke free campus.
 All students are required to live on campus, where there are no smoking areas and there are no places to smoke anywhere near campus.